themysterysolver/9-QUEENS-SOLVER/README.md

 - Then on *top-right* enable ***developer mode***.
 - Then on *top-left* click ***Load unpacked*** browse the path where have downloaded my folder.
 - Click it.
-- Now use it as per dem.
+- Now use it as per demo.
 ## 💡WHY THIS REPO?
 - I love shortcuts and smart work.🕺
 - I wanted code *backtracking*,I am crazy on DSA.😁